github/codeql/docs/language/ql-training-rst/cpp/control-flow-cpp.rst

 - ``ControlFlowNode ControlFlowNode.getATrueSuccessor()``
 - ``ControlFlowNode ControlFlowNode.getAFalseSuccessor()``

-The control-flow graph is *intra-procedural* - in other words, only models paths within a function.
+The control-flow graph is *intra-procedural*–in other words, only models paths within a function.
 To find the associated function, use

 - ``Function ControlFlowNode.getControlFlowScope()``